Echinocereus scheeri var. gentryi 'Cucumis'

 Echinocereus scheeri var. gentryi f. cucumis, Echinocereus cucumis

 Echinocereus scheeri var. gentryi 'Cucumis' is a cactus with spineless, cucumber-like stems.
 Old plants are quite large and may have up to 20 stems.
 The stems are with 4 to 5 ribs and up to 2 feet (60 cm) long.
-The flowers are pale purplish-pink, often nearly white inside, trumpet-shaped, up to 6 inches (15 cm) long and appear in spring.
-They are followed by bright green fruits up to 0.8 inch (2 cm) long.
+The flowers are pale purplish-pink, often nearly white inside, trumpet-shaped, up to 6 inches (15 cm) long, and appear in spring.
+They are followed by bright green fruits up to 0.8 inches (2 cm) long.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 If you can successfully grow other globular cactus, you can most likely grow Echinocereus well.
 One of the key factors in success with these is avoiding any hint of wet soil.
 Because their root systems are weak, they are especially prone to root rot, which will eventually kill your plant.
 Otherwise, they thrive on a program of intense bright light, slight water, and a steady diet of light fertilizer.
 These cacti are vulnerable to mealybugs and aphids.

 Echinocereus are slow-growing cacti that should only need repotting every other year or so.
 You can prolong the time to repotting by removing plantlets and potting them up in their pots.
 When repotting a cactus, carefully remove it from its pot and knock away any clumped soil.
 These plants tend to be shallow-rooted with weak root systems, so take care not to damage their roots.